centaurusgod/DeepLearningModelTrainingToolkit/README.md

 ## Step 1: Setting Virtual Environment & Necessary Packages
 ### Necessary tools & packages
 1. Anaconda (highly recommended) Link: https://www.anaconda.com/ .
 Its a piece of cake setting up anaconda in windows, but if you are a linux user you might face small problems, but putting up small extra effort you can easily do so.
-   Watch this video to setup anaconda in linux ( assuming a debian distribution) : https://youtu.be/PHkCmuzgHOo
+   Watch this video to setup anaconda in linux ( assuming a debian distribution) : [Youtube Video](https://youtu.be/PHkCmuzgHOo)
 2. Packages.
 You need the following packages, because we call different functions and methods from these packages in our code.
 The most important one is tensorflow.
 - Python 3.8.0
 - numpy  1.20.3